Boss Corporation: Japan, Taiwan and Malaysia

 Boss compact pedals were originally produced in Japan, until circa 1990 when production moved to Taiwan.
 Earlier units came with a metal screw securing the battery compartment; later models retained the metal screw, adding a plastic knob for tool-less battery removal.
 The labels on the bottom of the pedals come in several different colours including black, silver, green, pink and blue.
 Apart from this the basic external design has remained unchanged for almost half a century.

 The DS-1 Distortion circuit design has changed significantly twice throughout its lifetime; the first time was around 1994 when the Toshiba TA7136AP op-amp was replaced with a Rohm BA728N.
 In 2000 the op-amp was again changed.
 This time it was replaced with the Mitsubishi M5223AL.
 The latest op-amp change occurred in 2007, when new DS-1 pedals began shipping with the NJM3404AL op-amp.

-In recent years older Boss compact pedals have begun to command a high premium on the used market.
-Some pedals, such as the relatively rare VB-2 Vibrato, SG-1 Slow Gear, SP-1 Spectrum, DC-2 Dimension C, PS-3 Digital Pitch Shifter/Delay, and either of the two analog delay pedals, the DM-2 and DM-3, are highly sought after by collectors.The Boss Doctor Rhythm DR-110 drum machine was the last drum machine out of Roland to use analog sound synthesis to generate the drum sounds.
-After the DR-110, all Roland drum machines used samples of drums to produce sounds.
-The DR-110 is not easily incorporated into a modernized studio setup running MIDI but there are modifications available to sync the DR-110 to other gear.
-There are also modifications available in DIY formats to add tonal controls to the analog drum sounds on board the DR-110 that will give the user a wider range of sonic ability.

 In 2014, Boss released the Japanese-made "Waza-Craft" line of premium pedals, built with higher-end components featuring reissues of highly sought after vintage Boss effects such as the DM-2W Analog Delay, CE-2W Analog Chorus and DC-2W Dimension C. "Waza" means "art" and "technique" in Japanese.

 In 2017 Boss released the 500 series pedals as their flagship design, complete with digital display and preset banks, similar to the design of Strymon pedals featuring presets, programmable algorithms and customizable midi options.

 In 2019, Boss discontinued the twin format 20 series pedals and replaced the line with the 200 series.

 As of 2019 around the launch of the DD3T and DD8 Digital Delays, Boss moved production from Taiwan to Malaysia.
 The Malaysian black label on the bottom looks similar to the modern era Taiwan label, verifying the new location of manufacturing.

+Notable pedals

+BD-2 Blues Driver

+In 1995, Boss released the BD-2, an overdrive pedal aimed at blues players who sought to add distortion while maintaining their amp's signal clarity and dynamics.
+At the time, blues was experiencing a resurgence thanks to Eric Clapton and Gary Moore.
+The pedal has a clear, punchy tone and features a flatter EQ-curve for a more amp-like tone than similar pedals, like the Ibanez Tube Screamer.

+Notable players who use the BD-2 include Tom Morello of Rage Against the Machine and Billie Joe Armstrong of Green Day.